yuleiqin/fantastic-data-engineering/README.md

 ### Influence Estimation (Importance of Datapoints)🏗️

+- [LESS: Selecting Influential Data for Targeted Instruction Tuning](https://arxiv.org/pdf/2402.04333) - The targeted instruction tuning aims at finding the most influential data that improves the downstreaming performance of LLMs, where low-rank gradient similarity search is developed to efficiently pinpoint the training examples that resemble the few-shot testing cases.
+Specifically, for each dataset, the base model is warmed-up by experiencing a small portion of samples for more accurate, stable estimation of gradients.
+Then, the gradient-based trajectory influence estimation is extended to work with Adam optimizer.
+The LoRA technique, together with random projection, is involved to efficiently compute and store the gradient.
+Finally, the average gradient of testing cases over epochs is computed for similarity measurement with respect to the gradients of each training case, where those top-ranked samples are the most influential ones.

 - [What Neural Networks Memorize and Why: Discovering the Long Tail via Influence Estimation](https://proceedings.neurips.cc/paper_files/paper/2020/file/1e14bfe2714193e7af5abc64ecbd6b46-Paper.pdf) - The value estimators of memorization and influence help pinpoint the most important datapoints that affect test-time performance significantly.

 - [Deep Learning on a Data Diet: Finding Important Examples Early in Training](https://proceedings.neurips.cc/paper_files/paper/2021/file/ac56f8fe9eea3e4a365f29f0f1957c55-Paper.pdf) - Important samples can be found at an early stage using indicators like forgetting score, gradient norm (GraNd), and Error l2 norm (EL2N).
 A high ratio of pruning would degrade overall performance due to overfitting of samples with label errors or high difficulty.